Brian Wilson: 1992–2005: Career resurgence, first solo tours, and Brian Wilson Presents Smile

 Although some recordings with the Beach Boys were completed, the Wilson–Paley project was eventually abandoned.
 Instead, Wilson co-produced the band's 1996 album Stars and Stripes Vol. 1 with Joe Thomas, owner of River North Records.
-In 1997, Wilson relocated to St. Charles, Illinois, to work on a solo project with Thomas.
-His third solo album, Imagination (June 1998)—which he described as "really a Brian Wilson/Joe Thomas album"—peaked at number 88 in the U.S. and received criticism for its homogenized radio pop sound.
-Shortly before the album's release, Wilson lost his brother Carl and their mother Audree.
+At Ledbetter's behest, Wilson relocated to St. Charles, Illinois in 1997 to work on a solo project with Thomas.
+His third solo album, Imagination (June 1998), which he described as "really a Brian Wilson/Joe Thomas album", peaked at number 88 in the U.S. and received criticism for assimilating Wilson's music style into a homogenized radio pop sound.

-Some reports from this period suggested that Wilson was exploited by those close to him, including Melinda.
-His daughter Carnie nicknamed Ledbetter "Melandy", while family friend Ginger Blake described Wilson as "complacent and basically surrendered".
-Mike Love stated his willingness to reunite the Beach Boys with Wilson but remarked that "Brian usually has someone in his life who tells him what to do.
-And now that person kinda wants to keep him away from us.
-I don't know why.
-You'd have to ask her, I guess."
-When asked if he still considered himself a Beach Boy, Wilson responded, "No. Maybe a little bit."
-Debate persisted among fans over whether Wilson fully consented to his semi-regular touring schedule through the 2010s.
-(Note: Jeff Foskett rebutted such claims in a 2011 interview.
-Although Wilson often stated that he enjoyed live performances, Jon Stebbins argued in his 2011 biography that his handlers, managers, and wife compelled him to work.
-Stebbins cited an interview in which, after Wilson admitted disliking touring, his handler promptly reminded him that he loved performing.)
+I feel much more comfortable on stage now.
+I have a good band behind me.
+It's a much better band than the Beach Boys were.